ndje-enge/ndje-enge/README.md

 **[Business Intelligence Project](https://github.com/ndje-enge/Business-Intelligence-Project)** — Comprehensive BI solution with interactive dashboards and ETL pipelines.
 Implements data warehousing, OLAP cubes, and advanced analytics for business decision support using SQL, Python, and visualization tools.

 **[Land Values Data Analysis](https://github.com/ndje-enge/Land-Values-Data-Analysis)** — Geospatial analysis of real estate land values in France.
 Uses statistical modeling, clustering, and visualization techniques to identify market trends and pricing patterns across different regions.

+### 👾 Software Engineering

+**[Music-Library-Project](https://github.com/ndje-enge/Music-Library-Project)** - This project aims to develop an interactive app allowing users to manage their music library and listen to their favourite songs.
+In a team project context (4 people) we used Jira to dedicate the different tasks to each other as well as git to update our project easily without conflicts.

 ### 💻 Systems Programming